PoojyasreeK/wireless-charger-field-analysist/README.md

-#how the code works
+# HOW THE CODE WORKS

-# it involves numpy, matplotlib, scipy.optimise - for numerical computation, data visualisation of B vs D while scipy.optimise ideally, is for finding a curve that fits the data best.
+it involves numpy, matplotlib, scipy.optimise - for numerical computation, data visualisation of B vs D while scipy.optimise ideally, is for finding a curve that fits the data best.

 #then we deliberately define a model which follows 1 /r **3 to see if the aquired data follows this.